kungfuai/CVlization/README.md

-# A python library for accessible computer vision research and development
+# Practical and sample-efficient training pipelines for vision, language and more modalities

+Dedicated to training recipes without requiring huge amount of data or thousand-node A100/H100/H200 clusters.

 ## Requirements